Visit Shanghai: 1-day Itinerary of the Megapolis

 People’s Square

-If you are coming from the Old city, you can either walk here, take subway line 14 to Dashijie station (it will be 1 stop).
+If you are coming from the old city, you can either walk here, take subway line 14 to Dashijie station (it will be 1 stop).
 Alternatively, if you skipped visiting the old city, you can come here from Shanghai railway station by taking line 1 and transferring to line 14 to Dashijie.

-Once you arrive to the the People’s square, just walk around to soak in the atmosphere.
+Once you arrive to the the People’s Square, just walk around to soak in the atmosphere.
 Obviously, the sheer size of the buildings, streets, the number of people here is dumbfounding.
-We passed the concert hall and the Shanghai museum.
+We passed the Concert Hall and the Shanghai Museum.
 If you are in the city for longer time, you should definitely see this museum, which is I believe largest in China.

 The square has nice green areas with birds flying around.
 People are relaxing or exercising.
 We found many just strolling and enjoying the nice weather.